scala/docs.scala-lang/overviews/core/_posts/2012-09-21-string-interpolation.md

     println(s"Hello, $name")  // Hello, James

 In the above, the literal `s"Hello, $name"` is a *processed* string literal.
 This means that the compiler does some additional work to this literal.
-A processed string literal is denoted by a set of characters precedding the `"`.
+A processed string literal is denoted by a set of characters preceding the `"`.
 String interpolation was introduced by [SIP-11](http://docs.scala-lang.org/sips/pending/string-interpolation.html), which contains all details of the implementation.

 ## Usage